New Rockford, ND Demographics

 A map of New Rockford's Population by Race

-Of the 406 places in North Dakota, New Rockford is the 38th most populous.
+New Rockford is ranked the 42nd most populous place in North Dakota, out of 406 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+New Rockford was ranked the 38th most populous place in the 2020 Census.

 New Rockford's White Population